aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/gnmi.rst

 The same gNMI service that we use for EOS we are able to move to CVP.
 In the use case of CVP we use the Path Target field to distinguish between different EOS devices.
 For example, every outgoing request of gNMI stream we have to embed the serial or deviceID of the EOS device to stream data from it.
 This offers the tremendous advantage of talking simply only to CVP for all of the devices we want to stream device telemetry for versus going to every device individually.

 Get a token
 	Since CVP does not use a username/password for the gNMI service a service account and token are required.
-On the **settings gear** in the upper right hand corner click on that.
+On the **Settings gear** in the upper right hand corner click on that.
 Then on the left click under **Service Accounts.**

 .. thumbnail:: images/gnmi/gnmi-serviceaccount1.png